-“(3) Following the adoption of the Fiscal Year 2025 budget and financial plan, submit a report to the Mayor and Council by September 3, 2024, that:
+“(3) Following the adoption of the Fiscal Year 2025 budget and financial plan, submit a report to the Mayor and Council by September 30, 2024, that:

-“(A) Recommends changes to the early childhood educator pay equity program established pursuant to section early childhood pay equity program established pursuant to section 3(b) of the Day Care Policy Act of 1979, effective September 19, 1979 (D.C.
+“(A) Recommends changes to the Early Childhood Educator Pay Equity Program established pursuant to section 3(b) of the Day Care Policy Act of 1979, effective September 19, 1979 (D.C.
 Law 3-16; D.C.
-Official Code § 4-402(b));
+Official Code § 4-402(b)), including recommendations for limiting fiscal pressures on the Early Childhood Educator Pay Equity Program through Fiscal Year 2028;

-“(B) Proposes a new compensation scale for employees of early childhood development providers, which takes into account the compensation and benefits of individuals employed by the District of Columbia Public Schools and District public charter schools who teach pre-kindergarten and kindergarten; and
+“(B) Proposes a new compensation scale for employees of early childhood development providers, that takes into account the compensation and benefits of individuals employed by the District of Columbia Public Schools and District public charter schools who teach pre-kindergarten and kindergarten; and

 “(C) Provides additional recommendations for the allocation of monies available in the Early Childhood Educator Pay Equity Fund.”.